ltpitt/python-jupyter-language-translation/README.md

 # Language Translation
-In this project, you’re going to take a peek into the realm of neural network machine translation.
-You’ll be training a sequence to sequence model on a dataset of English and French sentences that can translate new sentences from English to French.
+In this project is a peek into the realm of neural network machine translation.
+We’ll be training a sequence to sequence model on a dataset of English and French sentences that can translate new sentences from English to French.
 ## Get the Data
-Since translating the whole language of English to French will take lots of time to train, we have provided you with a small portion of the English corpus.
+Since translating the whole language of English to French will take lots of time to train, we will be using just a small portion of the English corpus.

 ```python